EdoLabWorks/IO-ControlModule-Raspberry/README.md

 Turn ON/OFF remotely the peripherals connected in your Raspberry pi from your laptop or desktop PC.

-Check the F1, F2, F3 and F4 function buttons for different LED blinking patterns.
+Check the F1, F2 and F3 function buttons for different LED blinking patterns.